 - No defective paint or bare wood for homes built after 1978

-- Electrical outlets must be in working condition with cover plates
+- Electrical outlets in working condition with cover plates

-- Windows must open and close with no broken panes
+- Windows which open and close with no broken panes

 - No dangling wires from missing fixtures

-- Smoke and carbon monoxide detectors must be present and up to local code
+- Smoke and carbon monoxide detectors present and up to local code

-- Firewall from the garage to the home should be intact
+- Firewall from the garage to the home intact

-- Roof should not be leaking and must have at least two years of economic life left.
-The FHA will not accept roofs with over three layers of existing roofing.
+- Roof not leaking and with at least two years of economic life left.
+(The FHA will not accept roofs with over three layers of existing roofing.)

-FHA standards are rather black and white but there may be instances when the appraiser must use their best judgment in how the spirit of FHA might apply.
-A home will be rejected if the site is subject to hazards, environmental contaminants, or excessive noxious odors or noises affecting the safety and livability of the property.
+FHA standards are rather straightforward, but there may be instances when appraisers must use their best judgment in how the spirit of FHA might apply.
+A home will be rejected if the site is subject to hazards, environmental contaminants or excessive noxious odors or noises which could affect the safety and livability of the property.

 Any conditions that the appraisal deems unfit for FHA financing must be repaired prior to closing.